Sales prices and price calculation

 It is not possible to use a sales price as a variable if it has already been chosen as a target price.

 Add properties of the type "Int" or "Float" to your formula.
-This list only includes the properties that you’ve already created in your system.
+This list only includes the sales prices that you’ve already created in your system.

 Have you also saved a value for the property?